shoom1337/remark42/README.md

 #### Comments

+You shoul to add two parts for embed comments on a web page.
+First off all you should specify config with widgets that you want to use on a page and than add script wich will load comments.

 It's a main widget which renders list of comments.
 Add this snippet to the bottom of web page:

 ```html
 <script>